Install DataStax Enterprise 5.1 using the binary tarball

 mkdir cdc_raw; chown -R $USER:$GROUP cdc_raw

-2. Go the directory containing the cassandra.yaml file:
+2. Change to the directory that contains the cassandra.yaml file:

 cd installation_location/resources/cassandra/conf